 Let’s take the FNOL process for example.
 FNOL intake forms are something that the CSR in a call center for an insurance carrier could be filling out multiple times a day (it is a repetitive process).
-Also, there are certain pieces of data that need to be filled out, like ISO loss type, that dictate other pieces of data necessary.
-Based on the loss type, we need to collect different types of additional data if it’s fire vs. flood and so on.
+Also, there are certain pieces of data that need to be filled out, like ISO loss type, that dictates other pieces of data necessary.
+Based on the loss type, we need to collect different types of additional data if it’s fire vs. flood, and so on.
 The old way of doing things might be a very long, scrolling form that the CSR has to roll through just to fill out the 15 or so pieces of data necessary for that specific FNOL.
-With Power Automate, you can quickly create a screen by screen shopping cart checkout like experience for the user where they have a sequence of screens that only show the data relevant to the previous data that was entered.
+With Power Automate, you can quickly create a screen-by-screen shopping cart checkout-like experience for the user where they have a sequence of screens that only show the data relevant to the previous data that was entered.
 This cleaner experience makes collecting the FNOL information a snap!

 - Identify 1-3 individuals internally to be your “Flow Team”.These individuals can work with the business and with Hitachi serving as SME for the organization and getting their Flow skillset, well, flowing.
 Having a dedicated team will ensure better ROI for this amazing toolset and keep the creative juices flowing as they can share what they have done with Power Automate between departments.
 Hint: these don’t have to be developers, flow is a “Super User” friendly tool!

 - Gather Requirements: the “Flow Team” should interview representatives department by department to identify what areas Power Automate can/should be applied.
 There are some simple questions to ask for this step including:

 - What do users in this department do multiple times a week/day OR what information do they go get/interact with when interacting with each other or clients?